AlphaWang/alpha-book-clean-code/17_smells_heuristics/17_4_general.md

 Look for every boundary condition and write a test for it.

 ### G4: 忽视安全（Overridden Safeties）
-Turning off certain compiler warnings (or all warnings!) may help you get the build to succeed, but at the risk of endless debugging sessions.
+Turning off certain compiler warnings may help you get the build to succeed, but at the risk of endless debugging sessions.

 ### G5: 重复（Duplication）